-Liam Gallagher says there'll be no Oasis songs in 'Knebworth 22' because "angry squirt" Noel Gallagher "blocked them"
+Liam Gallagher says Noel Gallagher has "blocked" Oasis songs from 'Knebworth 22'

 Another fan then replied to Liam’s tweet, saying “[Noel] was praising u on [sic] his last interview.
 This is maddening.
 The doc will still be excellent tho.”

-In reply, Liam wrote: “What [Noel] says and does are 2 different things he’s a sad little dwarf.”
+In reply, Liam wrote: “What [Noel] says and does are two different things he’s a sad little dwarf.”
 The singer later added that “it’s the only but [sic] of power [Noel’s] got left[,] he knows he’s coasting into the [oblivion]”.

 Knebworth 22 will be released in cinemas worldwide on November 17, with tickets available here from 10am on Friday (October 21).